 Scheduling Time for Unfinished Tasks

 To avoid the stress of constantly thinking about unfinished tasks, allocate specific times in your calendar for them.
+Using a daily planner for work can be especially helpful in organizing these tasks efficiently.
 This planned approach allows you to relax, knowing there’s a set time to deal with these tasks, which can significantly reduce anxiety.
 Whether it’s a small task like sending an email to a friend or a significant task like completing a project, having it scheduled gives you control over your to-do list and life.

 Embracing the Power of Rest and Relaxation